Tough & Competent

 Always look to make the quickest change possible to improve the user's outcome.
 If you validate that the change adds more value than what is there now, then do it.
 No need to wait for something more robust.

 Make small merge requests, review them quickly, and merge them early and often.
 Follow the GitLab Flow.
 Test hypotheses and celebrate when your assumptions were wrong.
-Have a bias for action, be ambitious, fail fast, don't wait for consensus.
+Have a bias for action, be ambitious, fail fast, and don't wait for consensus.
 Without that, there is no way to innovate.

 Take care of the people, the products, and the profits - in that order